fhk/broadband.cat/content/blog/launch.md

 - deck.gl
 - kepler.gl

-The platform brings a workflow and unification of large scale visualization and planetary data sets.
-What was previously not even contemplatable is not interactive and dyamic in the browser.
+The platform brings a workflow and unification of large scale visualization of planetary data sets.
+What was previously not even contemplatable is now interactive and dyamic in the browser.

 ## The Challenge

 It is not possible to quickly asses the cost of deploying a broadband network and it shouldn't be.
 No one size fits all.
 There are many nuanced choices, whom to connect, when to connect them, how to raise financing and the list goes on.

-But it is possible to get access to data from [Open Street Map](https://www.openstreetmap.org/) and [Open Addresses](https://openaddresses.io/).
+But it is possible to get access to data from [Open Street Map](https://www.openstreetmap.org/), [Open Addresses](https://openaddresses.io/), and [Microsoft buildings](https://www.microsoft.com/en-us/maps/building-footprints).
 But what use is the data if you cannot view it.
 Further it is a long way from a [OSP network design](https://www.thefoa.org/tech/ref/OSP/design.html).

 So why not use these as input into a alogrithm that connects every address location to every other address?